funkybob/django-amn/docs/processors.rst

    .. py:attribute:: deps

-      A map of filenames to lists of other assets they depend on.
+      A map of filenames or aliases to lists of other assets they depend on.

       Any use of these assets will automatically add the listed dependencies.

+   .. py:method:: add_asset(filename, alias, deps)

+      Add an asset to this ``Processor``.
+This is used by the ``{% asset %}`` tag.

+   .. py:method:: resolve_deps()

+      Return a list of filenames in an order which respects the declared dependencies.
+All aliasese will be resolved at this point.

+   .. py:method:: alias_map(name)

+      Unalias a given resource name.

 Out of the box there are two processors:  ScriptProcessor, and LinkProcessor.